Swedish invasion of Brandenburg: Invasion

-Swedish invasion – Occupation of the Margraviate (25 December 1674 – April 1675)
+Occupation of the Margraviate (25 December 1674 – April 1675)

 On 15/25 December 1674 Swedish troops marched through Pasewalk and invaded the Uckermark without a formal declaration of war.
 In fact, according to a message from the Swedish field marshal, Carl Gustav Wrangel, to the Brandenburg envoy, Dubislav von Hagen, on 20/30 December 1674, the Swedish Army would leave the Mark of Brandenburg as soon as Brandenburg ended its state of war with France.
 A complete break of relations between Sweden and Brandenburg was not intended however.

 Figures relating the initial strength of this army, almost half of which was to consist of Germans by spring, vary in the sources between 13,000 and 13,700 men and 15 guns.

 To support Field Marshal Carl Gustav Wrangel, who was over 60 years old, often bedridden and suffering from gout, field marshals Simon Grundel-Helmfelt and Otto Wilhelm von Königsmarck were appointed alongside him.
 However, this unclear assignment prevented, inter alia, clear orders being issued, so that directions for the movement of the army were only put into effect very slowly.

 The entry of Sweden into the war attracted the general attention of European powers.
 The military glory of the Thirty Years' War had made the military power of Sweden seem overpowering in the eyes of her contemporaries.
 German mercenaries willingly offered their services to the Swedes.
 Some German states (Bavaria, the Electorate of Saxony, Hanover, and the Bishopric of Münster) agreed to join the Swedish–French alliance.

 The Swedish Army established its headquarters at Prenzlau.
 It was joined there another department, established in Swedish Bremen-Verden, under General Dalwig.

 At the same time, after the defeat of imperial Brandenburg in the Battle of Turckheim against the French on 26 December 1674, Brandenburg's main army marched to its winter quarters in and around Schweinfurt, reaching the area on 31 January 1675.
 Because of wintry weather and the losses he had suffered, the Elector decided that he would not deploy his main army immediately on a new campaign in the Uckermark.
 In addition, a sudden withdrawal from the western theatre of war would have alarmed Brandenburg-Prussia's allies – thus achieving the ultimate goal of the Swedish invasion, i.e. to force Brandenburg to withdraw from the war with France.